OUR PROGRAM

 PORTFOLIOS

 As homeschool parents, ourselves, we are motivated to take care of as much at Bramblewood as we can, to leave less on our individual plates.
-This year we will be using the Seesaw app to build portfolios as we go throughout the year.
+We use the Seesaw app to build portfolios as we go throughout the year.
 Both children and mentors will be able to post pictures, videos, and documents that parents can view and comment on, and then at the end of the year, parents can just pull up the app to view all of the student work.
 We have heard many evaluators say they love this app because it makes the whole process so simple!

 ARE YOU RELIGIOUS OR SECULAR?